What do dabs/extracts/concentrates smell like?

 If you have more questions, don’t be afraid to talk to one of our knowledgeable patient care specialists at your local RISE Dispensary.

-Select your state and preferred dispensary to shop concentrates.
+Select your state and preferred dispensary to shop vape.